-Cleaning of Burners - If the burners must be cleaned, follow the steps below and see Figure 39 (page 44) and for component location.
+Cleaning of Burners - If the burners must be cleaned, follow the steps below and see page 39 for component description and location.

-- 1. Shut off gas supply to the furnace either at the meter or at a manual valve in the supply piping. - 2.
-Turn off all power to the furnace and set the thermostat to it's lowest setting. - 3.
-Remove the burner door from the furnace. - 4.
-Turn the gas control switch to the OFF position. - 5.
-Disconnect the wires from the gas valve, igniter, flame sensor, and flame rollout switch.
+- Shut off gas supply to the furnace at the meter or at a manual valve in the supply piping. - 2.
+Turn off all power to the furnace and set the thermostat to it's lowest setting. - Remove the burner door from the furnace.